vsubrakova/defense-explorer/README.md

 ./1_parsing_gbk.sh
 ```
 As a result, two folders are created: `./data/splitted_fna` with parsed nucleotide sequences and `./data/splitted_faa` with parsed amino acid sequences.
-Note: for the sake of demonstration, here we provided example.gbk file with jibbery protein sequences and coordinates.
-Nevertheless, the script extracts protein sequences and nucleoride sequences based on region from example.gbk (upstream, immune system, and downstream regions).
+*Note: for the sake of demonstration, here we provided example.gbk file with jibberish protein sequences and coordinates.
+Nevertheless, the script correctly extracts protein sequences and nucleotide sequences based on region from example.gbk (upstream, immune system, and downstream regions).*

 2) **Representative Sequence Selection**